xn2318/UmdIsDev/Readme.md

 #UMD IS Developers

-Please find the learning resources of Java, JavaScript, PHP and Ruby:
+Please find the learning resources of Java, JavaScript, PHP, Ruby and others:

 ##Table of contents